 Reasons why data-driven projects fail

-There are several causes for sub-par results.
+There are several causes of sub-par results.
 A simple list could include unrealistic targets derived from a lack of strategy, a rigid corporate culture and missing both specialists and technology.
 While some of these issues can be solved by simply throwing more money at the problem, others require a rethinking of positions.

-No strategy and Unrealistic targets
+No strategy and unrealistic targets

 Joining the Big Data bandwagon just to be in line with the cool kids is costly and can take a real toll on the company’s finances, client relationships, and internal processes.
 Big data can neither multiply your sales or valuation nor rescue a misguided enterprise strategy.
 According to a study, 70% of Big Data projects fail to fulfill the initial plan due to unrealistic measurements which are not aligned with the company’s strategy and senior managers’ expectations.
 Big Data is, at the end of the day, just another tool that helps you achieve your goals if you already have a plan.

-Inappropriate technology and No Skills
+Inappropriate technology and no skills

-Current servers and storing facilities are not able to withstand the 4Vs of big Data (volume, velocity, variety, and veracity).
+Current servers and storing facilities are not able to withstand the 4Vs of Big Data (volume, velocity, variety, and veracity).
 A company looking to harvest the advantages of using AI powered by Big Data should be ready to either invest in their own hardware and software or pay for it as a service from a reputable provider.
 Hoping that you can stretch current assets for this scope is counterproductive.

 Acquiring technology means nothing without training the employees in this new way of thinking about data.
 Originally, data was siloed in the IT department and only utilized as reports once a month or once each quarter.
 Now, if the information does not travel in real time, it is outdated and a cost, not an asset.